Heraldry Symbols & What They Mean

 It ignited the pyre by fanning its wings in the heat of the sun, plunged into the fire and was burned to ashes.
 Then a rejuvenated phoenix rose out of the cinders, born again.

-The phoenix is also a symbol of love.
+The phoenix is also a symbol of love in heraldry.
 It is often found as a symbol on a crest, accompanied by the flames that it rose out of renewed.

-This fish is also s symbol of the forces of industry and science and early Christians frequently used the pike as an emblem of their faith.
+This fish is also a symbol of the forces of industry and science and early Christians frequently used the pike as an emblem of their faith.

 The pike is frequently found inn ancient arms though it may be referred to by the alternate names of lucy, luce, ged, geddes, pyke, jack, or the name of a pike of the sea, hake.
 It is distinguishable from other fish by its large head and long mouth.
 In early arms the pikeis always found hauriant, or upright, but this is not always the case anymore.